burnflare/libclang-experiments/auto_code_injection_using_clang.md

 	    return 0;
 	}

+Now that we have a translation unit representing our source code, we'll be getting libclang to run an index through it, triggering our above-mentioned callback methods when necessary.
+CXIndexAction is used to represent an indexing session.

+libclang comes with plenty of convenience methods to clean up memory after ourselves, so confidently destroy those CXStuff when you're doing using them!

 	void m_indexDeclaration(CXClientData client_data, const CXIdxDeclInfo *declaration) {
 	    if (declaration->cursor.kind == CXCursor_ObjCInstanceMethodDecl) {
 	        if (strcmp(declaration->entityInfo->name, methodToFind) == 0) {

+From my (weak) understanding, libclang's indexer would call `m_indexDeclaration()` whenever a new declaration has been discovered serially.
+This includes all of the languages' primitive delarations, Darwin related declarations, Obj-C language declarations, CoreGraphics declarations, SDK declarations and more.
+Running a counter shows that this method is invoked over 21,000 times.

+Thankfully there is a easy way to filter to only the kinds of declarations we care about.
+In this case, we only care about Objective-C instance method so let's filter that our.
+You can see the entire list of declaration types [here](http://clang.llvm.org/doxygen/group__CINDEX.html#gaaccc432245b4cd9f2d470913f9ef0013)

+Once we know it's a Obj-C instance method, we can do a simple `strcmp()` to confirm that it's correct method signature that we care about.

 	            CXToken *tokens;
 	            unsigned int numTokens;
 	            CXCursor *cursors = 0;